Manage users, service principals, and groups

 To enable a user, service principal, or group to work in a Databricks workspace, an account admin or workspace admin needs to assign them to a workspace.
 You can assign workspace access to users, service principals, and groups that exist in the account as long as the workspace is enabled for identity federation.

-Workspace admins can also add a new user or service principal directly to a workspace, which both automatically adds the user or service principal to the account and assigns them to that workspace.
-Groups created directly in workspaces, known as workspace-local groups, are not automatically added to the account.
-See Special considerations for groups.
+Workspace admins can also add a new user, service principal, or account group directly to a workspace.
+This action automatically adds the chosen user, service principal, or account group to the account and assigns them to that particular workspace.

 For detailed instructions, see: